kllrthr/doc_page/README.md

-# Doc settings
+# Developer markdown

-This module is an alternative to using iframes for dispaying external documentation.
+This module is an alternative to using iframes.

 # Install

-Place this module in drupal/modules/custom/

-It should look like this: drupal/modules/custom/doc_page
+Path to module should look like this drupal/modules/custom/dp_markdown

 Activate the module on the "extend" page. (/admin/modules)

-#Use
+# Use

-Go to the permission page and add the permission: "Administer documentation page" to the role that should have access.
+Go to the permission page and enable the permission: "Administer external Developer Portal page settings".
 This is not needed if you are user 1.

-Navigate to /admin/config/content/doc and enter the url for the documentation page source.
-This for is also linked from the Configuration page.
+Navigate to /admin/config/content/markdown to configure the content.

 These are the pages set up so far:
 - /home